YMC-22/smart-filter/readme.txt

 Fixed js & css
 = 2.4.6 =
-Update selected posts depending on the selected taxonomy terms in the admin panel
+Update selected posts depending on the selected taxonomy terms in the admin panel = 2.4.9 =
+Added the ability to customize the preloader icon

 == Video ==
 https://www.youtube.com/watch?v=FIBNE0Ix6Vg